-Teams in the Blast Ball division play ONE night per week at the Charlottetown Public School school-yard fields.
+Teams in the Summer Blast Ball division play ONE night per week at the Charlottetown Public School school-yard fields.
 Parents can select the play night (Monday, Tuesday, Wednesday or Thursday) during the registration process.

 Teams in the T-Ball division play TWO nights per week at the Charlottetown Public School school-yard fields, Mondays & Wednesdays or Tuesdays & Thursdays.
 Parents can select the play nights (Monday & Wednesday or Tuesday & Thursday) during the registration process.

 The 9U division plays TWO nights per week, on Mondays & Wednesdays.

 The 11U division plays TWO nights per week, on Tuesdays & Thursdays.